Denis Doulgeropoulos

 The London Interbank Offered Rate (Libor) — once called the world’s most important number — is an interest-rate benchmark that has influenced borrowing costs for consumers, businesses, and investors around the world since 1986.1–2 From daily banker submissions, it has been quoted in five currencies (the British pound, the Swiss franc, the Euro, the Japanese yen, and the U.S. dollar).

-It’s a monumental task, but industry regulators are working on replacing Libor with a more reliable benchmark to strengthen the global financial system.
-U.S. dollar Libor still determines the interest rates on more than $200 trillion in financial products, including private student loans, credit cards, adjustable-rate mortgages, business loans, and a wide array of securities and insurance contracts.4
+Replacing LIBOR is a complex task.
+Nevertheless, regulators continue working toward a more reliable benchmark to strengthen the global financial system.
+Currently, U.S. dollar LIBOR still determines interest rates on more than $200 trillion in financial products.4

 Deadline Looms